philippines69/carlcastroarchives/_posts/2022-07-27-first-time-in-the-gym.md

 My first ever gym experience was _different_.

-A fit dude immediately approached me after filling out the form.
+A fit dude approached me immediately after filling out the form.
 I guess he's my instructor now??
 You'd usually pay them to help you out, but he says it's free so I guess that's that.
-Lucky me?

 He showed me the ropes and taught me how to use the equipment.
-There was variety in the equipment, surprisingly enough.
+There were lots of equipment to get around, surprisingly enough.
 The membership fee was so cheap I thought it'd be a rundown gym with incomplete equipment.

-Anyways, one key takeaway I can get from this is that I'm so goddamn WEAK.
+Anyways, one key takeaway I can get from this is that I'm so WEAK.
 But, even pros come from humble beginnings, right?
 So I guess I should just power through this.

-Let's see where this'll take me and hopefully my P300 membership fee won't go to waste💪
+Let's see where this'll take me and hopefully my P300 membership fee won't go to waste